JohnCselcuk/stock-analysis/README.md

 # The Advantages of Refactoring

 Refactoring helps make our code cleaner and more organized.
 A few advantages of a cleaner code include design and software improvement, debugging, and faster codding.
-The biggest benefit that occurred as a result of the refactoring was an decrease in macro run time.Our new analysis only took about a approximately 0.275 to 0.345 seconds to run.
+The biggest benefit that occurred as a result of the refactoring was an decrease in macro run time.Our new analysis only took about a approximately 0.2 seconds to run.
 Please see attached pictures below for final results.

 Thanks,